CiscoDevNet/terraform-aci-esg-nia/README.md

-# Cisco ACI PBR Service-Graph module for Network Infrastructure Automation (NIA)
+# Cisco ACI Endpoint Security Group module for Network Infrastructure Automation (NIA)

-This Terraform module allows users to dynamically create and update **Cisco ACI** Service Redirection Policy and Destinations by leveraging [Consul](https://www.consul.io/) catalog information.
+This Terraform module allows users to dynamically create and update **Cisco ACI** Endpoint Security Group by leveraging [Consul](https://www.consul.io/) catalog information.

 The **Cisco ACI** fabric can act as a distributed stateless load-balancer sitting in front of any pool of workloads, regardless of their form-factor.
-For this module to work, the user should have deployed a Service-Graph template with Policy-Based Redirect (PBR) and service redirection enabled.
-For more information on how to deploy Cisco ACI Service Graph and PBR, please refer to the configuration guide and this [white paper](https://www.cisco.com/c/en/us/solutions/collateral/data-center-virtualization/application-centric-infrastructure/white-paper-c11-739971.html).
+For this module to work, the user should have deployed a Tenant template with Application Profile and VRF.
+For more information on how to deploy Cisco ACI Endpoint Security Group, please refer to the configuration guide and this [white paper](https://www.cisco.com/c/en/us/td/docs/switches/datacenter/aci/apic/sw/5-x/security/cisco-apic-security-configuration-guide-50x/m-endpoint-security-groups.html?dtid=osscdc000283).

 Using this Terraform module in conjunction with **consul-terraform-sync** enables administrators to automatically scale out or scale in backend server pools without having to manually reconfigure **Cisco ACI** policies.